 What is the fastest way to send money internationally?

-he fastest way to send money internationally is not through international bank wire transfers.
+The fastest way to send money internationally is not through international bank wire transfers.
 Choose companies that support country-specific solutions, letting you send your funds to them faster.
-TransferWise supports solutions such as debit cards and POLi (Australia) for instant upload of money.
+TransferWise supports solutions such as debit cards and POLi (Australia) for an instant upload of money.
 With funds reaching your service provider instantly, you can save between a day or two when transferring money internationally.

 Can Google Pay be used to transfer money internationally?

 While Google Pay lets its users carry out domestic money transfers in various countries, it does not facilitate international money transfers yet.
 However, some money transfer companies let you use Google Pay to pay for your transfer.
-Examples include TransferWise, Revolut, Monese, Monzo, and PayPal.
+Examples include TransferWise, Revolut, Monese, Monzo and PayPal.

 Can I make international payments in online banking?